chpst

 Adjust nice level.-/ dir

-Change root directory (chroot).-l lock
+Change root directory (chroot).-C pwd

 CAVEATS

 Changing user requires root privileges.
 Resource limits are per-process; child processes inherit but have their own limits.
 The chroot option requires a complete root filesystem at the target.
-Lock files must be on a filesystem supporting locks.
+Lock files must be on a filesystem supporting locks. chpst exits 100 when called with wrong options, and exits 111 if it has trouble changing the process state.

 HISTORY